-A few weeks ago, Ijo Rager fight against cancer in Been This work will serve as a lasting testimony to his inspiration, foresight personal determination to help Soviet brothers and sisters in their courageous struggle.
+A few weeks ago, Ijo Rager lost his fight against cancer in Beer-Sheva This work will serve as a lasting testimony to his inspiration, foresight personal determination to help Soviet brothers and sisters in their courageous struggle.

 Jewish Chronicle 25 July 1997